Charlcoal/UROP-2025-Documentation/RESEARCH/coil_mag_interaction_distance.md

 are the same, simlpifying the dynamics of dipoles to monopoles.
 The offset accounts for the concentricity of the magnet and coil.

-Using some trigonometry, this model predics the force to be
+Using some trigonometry, this model predicts the force to be
 $$\frac{ax}{(D^2 + x^2)^{3/2}}$$, where $$a$$ is a constant
 describing the intensity of the force overall at 0.2 A, and $$x$$ is the distance between the magnet center and coil center, and $$D$$ is the above mentioned perpendicular distance.

-I put the data from the table into [desmos](www.desmos.com/calculator) and tried a regression fit onto the equation above.
+I put the data from the table into [desmos](https://www.desmos.com/calculator/2qaqsglqw1) and tried a regression fit onto the equation above.
-It did not quite work as expected, as the force measurments get close to 0 too quickly near the edges.
-This discrepancy made me realized my measurment method probably was effected by static friction, as the magnet did not move while applying force.
+It did not quite work as expected, as the force measurements get close to 0 too quickly near the edges.
+This discrepancy made me realized my measurement method probably was effected by static friction, as the magnet did not move while applying force.
 To counteract this, I added a correction term $$c$$ to the model, which matched the sign of $x$.
 This resulted in a great fit: $$R^2 = 0.989$$.
 The parameters for the fit